kjolley/BIGSdb/README.txt

-v1.30.0: *Annotation quality metrics.
+v1.30.1: *Option to limit number of running jobs for particular plugins. v1.30.0: *Annotation quality metrics.
 Use the number of allele designations
           defined for a scheme as an indication of annotation quality. v1.29.5: *Minor bug fixes.